Skip to main content

 • support groups - who can offer tips on managing symptoms

-Find out more about treatment for frontotemporal dementia
+Treatment for frontotemporal dementia

 Outlook for frontotemporal dementia

 Most people will need home-based help at some stage.
 Some people will eventually need care in a nursing home.
+You or your family may need help to access nursing home care.
+A social worker can help you with this process.

-The average survival time after symptoms start is around 8 to 10 years.
+The average survival time after symptoms start is 8 to 10 years.
 But some people live much longer than this.

 If you or a loved one has been diagnosed with dementia, remember you're not alone.
 There are supports in your community that can help you live with dementia.